TSA destroys prominent Malian musician's custom-made traditional instrument

-One of Mali's most prominent musicians has criticized the Transport Security Administration after his “impossible-to-replace” instrument was destroyed by agents at New York's John F. Kennedy International Airport.
+One of Mali's most prominent musicians has criticized the Transportation Security Administration after his “impossible-to-replace” instrument was destroyed by agents at New York's John F. Kennedy International Airport.

 Ballaké Sissoko told NBC News via email that his custom-made kora — a 21-string bridge-harp used extensively in West Africa — was "totally destroyed."